bluealphanumeric9/SQL-Project-2-/README.md

 A SQL Project

 The project is given as a pdf report.
 The database is uploaded separately.
 The data are from the Codecademy courses which I have extracted and used to create a database.

+# Final results

+Please check the PDF report which contains also the queries code.